saltstack/salt/doc/ref/cli/_includes/output-options.rst

     Print the output indented by the provided value in spaces.
 Negative values disables indentation.
 Only applicable in outputters that support indentation.

+.. option:: --out-file=OUTPUT_FILE, --output-file=OUTPUT_FILE

+    Write the output to the specified file.

 .. option:: --no-color